A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Results

 \subsection{Limitations of Approach}

-In \Cref{sec:logspiral_results} and \Cref{sec:model_complexity}, we demonstrated that the proposed foreground modelling technique is will correct for significant chromatic distortions produced by antenna chromaticity.
+In \Cref{sec:logspiral_results} and \Cref{sec:model_complexity}, we demonstrated that the proposed foreground modelling technique will correct for significant chromatic distortions produced by antenna chromaticity.
 Provided the model is allowed to be sufficiently detailed, as described by the Bayesian evidence, this enables the 21cm signal to be isolated for the log spiral antenna considered here.
 However, this technique cannot necessarily correct for any distortions produced by any arbitrarily complex antenna.

-One of the other antenna designs we considered was a conical sinuous antenna \citep{buck08}, shown in \Cref{fig:antenna_diagrams}.
-This has a much more complicated chromatic pattern that the log spiral. \Cref{fig:chromatic_plots} shows a measure of the chromaticity of the two antennae.
+One of the other antenna designs we considered was a conical sinuous antenna \citep{buck08}, shown in \Cref{fig:antenna_diagrams} and \Cref{fig:chromatic_plots}.
+This has a much more complicated chromatic pattern that the log spiral.
+The beam patterns shown in \Cref{fig:chromatic_plots} can give a measure of the chromaticity of the two antennae.
 The log spiral antenna can be seen to have approximately constant directivity in any given direction over the entire frequency band.
 There is some oscillation in directivity around the central value of each pixel, with the amplitude of oscillation dropping off away from zenith, together with the magnitude of the oscillation centre.
 Furthermore, all directions have oscillations in directivity that are approximately in phase.
 The conical sinuous antenna, however, has a much more complex pattern.
-The variations in pixel directivity can be more than twice as large as those of the log spiral and have very less correlation between the variations of adjacent pixels.
+The variations in pixel directivity can be more than twice as large as those of the log spiral and have less correlation between the variations of adjacent pixels.

 To characterise the effects of this increased chromaticity, the tests performed in \Cref{sec:logspiral_results} and \Cref{sec:model_complexity} on the log spiral antenna were performed for the conical sinuous antenna.